aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 	redid, memcache, riak, BigTable, DyamoDB, Cassandra

 #### Document Store
 This is typically what I think of when I think NoSql.
-You can almost think of each entry in the database as a json, that has nested fields.
-Then the query is also a json specifying that the results should be filtered based on which keys match the values.
+You can almost think of each *entry* in the database as a *json* that has nested fields.
+Then the *query* is also a *json* specifying the key-value pairs that the results should be filtered on.
 It’s perfect for things like storing a blog post, comments, tags, etc, all in one document.

 What it’s not good for is for complex queries or queries needing joins across multiple tables.
-You kind of want your document to contain all the information you need.
-Otherwise you’ll have to make another query to get the additional information since you can’t make joins.
-Things like blogging platforms will require a simple query to access it and not really any complex operations.
+You kind of want your document to contain *all* the information you need.
+Otherwise you’ll have to make another query to get the additional information since you *can’t join* with other tables.

+Things like blogging platforms could be a perfect use-case for this - you can use a single query to pull up a document that contains the blog post, comments, tags, etc. No other complex operations.
 You can fetch the entire blog page in a simple query.
 Companies like Facebook and Amazon have perfect use-cases for this.
-You might’ve heard of MongoDB.
-It was only founded in 2007 but it’s become very popular very quickly.
-It’s your classic document-based database.
-You give it some key fields in a json to filter down your results, and you have yoru results.
-It also has all the perks of nosql like high availability and sharding for horizontal scaling.

-Who uses MongoDB?
-Google, Cisco, Facebook, Uber, Lyft, Intuit

-If Amazon beat out google for key-value database, then Google beats Amazon for Document database.
-Google’s Firesbase is a lot more popular than DocumentDb.
-Who uses Firestore?
-New York Times, The Economist, Instacart, Twitch. todo firestore vs firebase
+Facebook could store all the contents of your wall in one document: urls to your featured photos, posts and likes, etc. And it can just store your most recent 10 posts that you see when the page loads, then when you scroll, it can make another query to fetch more post.
+Those additional posts could be stored in the same database as a different document, or it could be stored somewhere else that has cheaper storage but takes longer to query.
+Because how many times will you be scrolling through old posts anyway.
+These are the types of considerations you might have while building out a product and deciding which databases to use for which data.

 	mongoldb, couchdb, elasticsearch